Amir-souhail/Reverse-Engineered-Parts-Upwork/README.md

 ---

-If you want, I can **also make the gallery display multiple images side by side**, so it looks like a neat showcase grid instead of one below the other.
-This is very visually appealing for GitHub repos.
-Do you want me to do that?
+If you want, I can **also update the gallery section to display multiple images in a row**—so it looks like a proper grid of projects on GitHub.
+This makes the README look much more professional.
+Do you want me to do that next?